cf73/idisaved2/content/collections/pages/chaonice.md

             text: Concretism
           -
             type: text
-            text: "\_is a bookwork made for the 1988 exhibit “Universal/unique” held at the University of the Arts, Philadelphia.
+            text: "\_is a bookwork especially created for the 1988 exhibit “Universal/unique” held at the University of the Arts, Philadelphia.
 The bookwork documents the process to produce work for this exhibit and its theme."
     type: text
     enabled: true
 ---